 With a total contribution of approximately USD $900 million, the MDG-F financed 130 joint programmes in 50 countries around the world, in 8 areas: Children, Food Security and Nutrition; Gender Equality and Women’s Empowerment; Environment and Climate Change; Youth, Employment and Migration; Democratic Economic Governance; Development and the Private Sector; Conflict Prevention and Peace-Building; and Culture and Development.

 The MDG-F produced valuable insights on development cooperation.
 All this knowledge has been compiled in our library and is now accessible online.
-The SDG-F will disseminate and share the knowledge generated with development aid practitioners and decision-makers.
+The SDG-F is disemminating and sharing the knowledge generated with development aid practitioners and decision-makers.
 The MDG-F country and global evaluation insight provided strategic insight to improve the operation of joint programmes.
-The SDG Fund adapts to the new context of development aid by placing a greater focus on sustainable development.
+The SDG Fund adapts to the new context of development aid by placing a greater focus on sustainable development and public-private partnerships.

-The SDG Fund intends to turn development effectiveness principles into joint programmes that deliver results and advance sustainable development goals.
+The SDG Fund works to turn development effectiveness principles into joint programmes that deliver results and advance sustainable development goals.